Notice of Petition to Administer Estate | Dana Point Times

 NOTICE OF PETITION TO ADMINISTER ESTATE OF:

-To all heirs, beneficiaries, creditors, contingent creditors, and persons who may otherwise be interested in the will and or estate, or both, of Doris Kaye Burlingame, Decedent.
+To all heirs, beneficiaries, creditors, contingent creditors, and persons who may otherwise be interested in the will and or estate, or both, of Quentin Sheehan

-A Petition for Probate has been filed by Evan Anthony Burlingame in the Superior Court of California, County of ORANGE.
+A Petition for Probate has been filed by Jamie Dolores Zindroski in the Superior Court of California, County of ORANGE.

-The Petition for Probate requests that Evan Anthony Burlingame be appointed as personal representative to administer the estate of the decedent.
+The Petition for Probate requests that Jamie Dolores Zindroski be appointed as personal representative to administer the estate of the decedent.

 The Petition requests authority to administer the estate under the Independent Administration of Estates Act.
 (This authority will allow the personal representative to take many actions without obtaining court approval.
 Before taking certain very important actions, however, the personal representative will be required to give notice to interested persons unless they have waived notice or consented to the proposed action.)
 The independent administration authority will be granted unless an interested person files an objection to the petition and shows good cause why the court should not grant the authority.